repp/RealTimePong/README.md

-RealTimePong
+Real Time Pong
 ============

 Play the classic arcade game against real people in real time.
-Built with Node.js and websockets.
+Built with Node.js and web-sockets.